syarul/closet/README.md

 - The module compiles clean versions of your code from JS to JS
 - The module supports most types defined in the Lodash Lang methods, as long as they take a single argument

+Here's the first example to get you started.
+[Try it here](https://codepen.io/syarul/pen/JjmRWWK)—no build step required!

 ## Usage

 By default, performing type checking often requires hardcoding type validation, which can clutter your code with unnecessary and redundant lines.